the-t-in-rtf/c2lc-coding-environment/README.md

 ## Dependencies

-We would like to thank to these amazing open source projects and libraries that Inclusive Coding Environment uses:
+We would like to thank these amazing open source projects and libraries that we use in the Inclusive Coding Environment:

 | Dependency | License |
 | :--------- | :------ |